Skip to content

 This will pave the way for cost reduction and optimized utilization for better revenue as well.
 There are enough modeling at the global level and the architecture can be developed locally.

-10. Automated fleet management (FMS)
+6. Automated fleet management (FMS)

 This is a key fleet management requirement with a view of reducing the maintenance and operational costs with better data from CPK (Cost per Kilometer), TCO (Total cost of operations per KM), etc in reducing costs yet improving utilization and productivity.

 Prevention is the key, and always better than the cure.
 An FMS will be a great tool to ensure prevention measures in minimizing the OPEX.
-These systems shall be in place especially with all government fleets, primarily on SLTB.
+These systems shall be in place, especially with all government fleets, primarily on SLTB.

-11. Restructuring Railway
+7. Restructuring Railway

-The system has not seen any modernization except for minor track extensions and changes in fleet.
-The global systems operate differently, by private or in partnership with the Governments.
+The system has not seen any modernization except for minor track extensions and changes in the fleet.
+The global systems operate differently, private or in partnership with the Governments.
 We need not reinvent the wheel, just follow what others do to apply as apt in our context.

-12. LRT
+7A.
+LRT

 This has been a controversy during the previous term.
 Our opinion has been mentioned here. https://mobility.lk/2020/06/20/lrt-yes-or-no/

-13. Common ticketing for all modes
+8B.
+Common ticketing for all modes

 The proposed/tendered railway ticketing system is not in line with the President’s policy framework “Sawbhagyaye Dakma” which specifies a “paperless” “one for all” ticket system.

-14. Micromobiliy
+9. Micromobiliy

-This is a major requirement in reducing congestion, fuel import bills, environmental pollution, and even the countries health bill.
+This is a major requirement in reducing congestion, fuel import bills, environmental pollution, and even the country’s health bill.
 The enactment needs to be in connecting a few government institutions including the Ministry Of Transport, Ministry of Highways, and UDA as well.

 Micro-mobility is a critical component in redefining new-age mobility.
 We have developed a comprehensive plan which needs to be incorporated into the national transport plan.
-Click the link below.

-15. Bicycle Highways
+9A.
+Bicycle Highways

-16. Water transport
+10. Water transport

 This shall be under the Ministry of Transport.
 This will be greatly successful with proper interconnections with other modes of transport, in easing up the congestion.

-18. Motor Traffic Act
+11. Motor Traffic Act

 It is highly advisable to make it mandatory for all commercial vehicle drivers including Three wheelers and small trucks to have a heavy vehicle driving license.